AppDaemon APIs

 Starts an App which can either be running or not.

-This Api call cannot start an app which has already been disabled in the App Config.
-It essentially only runs the initialize() function in the app, and changes to attributes like class name or app config is not taken into account.
+This API call cannot start an app which has already been disabled in the App Config.
+It essentially only runs the initialize() function in the app, and changes to attributes like class name or app config are not taken into account.

 - Parameters: